pralab/elsa-cybersecurity/README.md

 4. Participants must train their models only on the provided training dataset.
 5. The submitted model must be evaluated only with the provided code.
 6. Everything must be fully reproducible.
 The participants must provide all the required code to train and deploy their models, including pre-trained models and the feature extraction process (except for Track 1, where the features will be provided to the participants) and, if necessary, the pre-set random seeds to guarantee more accurate reproducibility.
 All submitted models and results are subject to re-evaluations.
 All the provided material will be kept private until the end of the competition and made public after the winners are announced.
+7. You can participate independently in each of the three evaluation tracks.
+Participation in all three tracks is not mandatory.

 ### Track 1: Adversarial Robustness to Feature-space Attacks
 1. The submitted models must only rely on the provided feature set or a custom subset thereof (in this case, the user must specify the selected features).
 2. The submitted models must accept feature vectors as input and provide the classification score of the positive class and the predicted class labels as output.
 3. The submitted models must have a False Positive Rate equal to or lower than 1% on the provided validation set composed of benign samples only.
+4. The winner will be the one with the highest Detection Rate when 100 features are manipulated.
+If multiple participants report the same score, the other metrics will be considered in this order to determine the winner: Detection Rate when 50 features are manipulated, Detection Rate when 25 features are manipulated, Detection Rate in the absence of manipulation, False Positive Rate.

 ### Track 2: Adversarial Robustness to Problem-space Attacks
 1. The submitted models must accept APK files as input and provide the classification scores of the positive class and the predicted class labels as output.
 2. The submitted models must have a False Positive Rate equal to or lower than 1% on the provided validation set composed of benign samples only.
+3. The winner will be the one with the highest Detection Rate when 100 features are manipulated.
+If multiple participants report the same score, the other metrics will be considered in this order to determine the winner: Detection Rate in the absence of manipulation, False Positive Rate.

 ### Track 3: Temporal Robustness to Data Drift
 1. The submitted models must accept APK files as input and provide the classification scores of the positive class and the predicted class labels as output.
+2. The winner will be the one with the highest Area Under Time.
+If multiple participants report the same score, they will be considered joint winners.

 ## Datasets